 It may seem obvious, but to get the proper surfer look, you'll need enough hair to pull it off and that means growing your hair out.
 It should be long enough at the front to come just down to the eyes and long enough on the sides to reach the bottom of the ears.
 FYI, there'll be an awkward stage during the grow-out phase where styling may be tricky.
 Hang in there and you'll be well on your way to getting that California beachy texture soon enough.

 Once you've let your hair grow out, add dimension by cutting long layers throughout the hair to mimic a shaggy surfer haircut.
 These haircuts work best when done with a razor, as this technique gives the hair movement and separation (no blunt shear cutting here).
 The result?
 A deconstructed look around the edges that screams, "I just hit some waves."

 One of the biggest benefits to surfer hair is its versatility.
 The style can, of course, be worn shaken out and shaggy, but you can also make it more formal with pomade and a simple brush through the front pieces to pull them back.

 For a more casual surfer look, towel dry the hair just until it's damp.
 Choose a matte finish, salt-infused product which will give your hair that sun-dried, wind-blown appearance and work it through damp hair.
 Let it dry naturally or by using a blowdryer with a diffuser.

 Get Highlights and Waves

-To maintain a healthy look for long hair, shampoo and condition daily and dry your hair by patting it rather than rubbing with a towel.
-Use a wide-tooth comb or brush and remember that too much time in chlorinated pool water can damage your hair.
+To maintain a healthy look for long hair, shampoo and condition daily and dry your hair by patting it rather than going through it with a towel.
+And when brushing, use a wide-tooth comb or your fingers to avoid breakage.